Counterfeit consumer good: Human rights laws

 U.S. Supreme Court justice Sonia Sotomayor, who has tried to prosecute counterfeiters, notes that major industries have suffered the loss of hundreds of thousands of jobs due to the exploitation of child labor in sweatshops in New York and Asia.
 Those often produce dangerous merchandise, such as fake auto parts or toys, made of toxic and easily breakable materials.

 The profits often support terrorist groups, drug cartels, people smugglers and street gangs.
 The FBI has found evidence that a portion of the financing of the 1993 World Trade Center bombing came from a store selling counterfeit T-shirts.
 The same has been found surrounding many other organized crime activities.
 According to Bruce Foucart, director of US Homeland Security's National Intellectual Property Coordination Centre, the sales of counterfeit goods funded the Charlie Hebdo attack of 2016 in Paris, which left 12 people dead and nearly a dozen more injured.
 Sales of pirated CDs have been linked to funding the 2004 Madrid train bombing, and investigations firm Carratu connects money from counterfeit goods to Hezbollah, Al Qaeda, the Japanese Yakuza, the ETA, and the Russian Mob.

 The crackdown on counterfeit goods has not only become a matter of human rights but one of national and international security in various countries.
 The FBI has called product counterfeiting "the crime of the 21st century."

 Internet shopping sites

-Major internet shopping sites, such as Amazon.com, eBay.com, and Alibaba.com, provide complaint pages where listings of counterfeit goods can be reported.
+Major internet shopping sites provide complaint pages where listings of counterfeit goods can be reported.
 The reporter must show that it owns the intellectual property (e.g. trademark, patent, copyright) being presented on the counterfeit listings.
 The shopping site will then do an internal investigation and if it agrees, it will take the counterfeit listing down.
 The actual execution of such investigations, at least, on Amazon and eBay, seems to be limited in reality.